Sancho566/Sancho566/README.md

 ### Hi there 👋, I am Tapfuma Arnold Mundondo!

-A Software Developer specializing in CSS and Javascript technologies.
+A Software Developer specializing in JavaScript, React.js, and modern CSS frameworks like Tailwind CSS and Bootstrap.
+Skilled in building responsive, user-friendly web applications and integrating RESTful APIs.
+Passionate about solving problems and delivering high- quality user experiences.
 Professional experience with the technologies listed in the toolbox below.

-I create tech content, mostly about web Development and Javascript, but I also talk other topics like coding.
-I'd advise you to subscribe to stay up to date!

-I managed to create an online presence with my Blog and Youtube channel.
-Looking forward to reaching and helping more people by sharing my knowledge.

 ---